The alternating simultaneous Halpern-Lions-Wittmann-Bauschke algorithm for finding the best approximation pair for two disjoint intersections of convex sets: The alternating simultaneous HLWB algorithm

 and

 \end{thm}

 \begin{proof} Both $A$ and $B$ are nonempty (by assumption).
 Moreover, both of them are compact since each of them is an intersection of closed and bounded (hence compact) subsets.
 As a result, and as is well-known, the distance $dist\left(A,B\right)$ between them is attained.
-Hence \cite[Theorem 2]{cheney1959proximity} ensures that
+Hence Theorem \bref{thm:cheney and goldstein Thm 2} ensures that

 and